GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/AA0_Followup/YouTube_Real-y_Good_Reviews/Episode_Seven_Checkpoint.md

 Getting pissed at Minute 22 on Walter White's Grave / Finnegan Funeral Wake.

 * "And how war yore maggies?
-Answer: They war loving, they love laughing, they laugh weeping, they weep smelling, they smell smiling, they smile hating, they hate"
+Answer: They war loving, they love laughing, they laugh weeping, they weep smelling, they smell smiling, they smile hating, they hate" - page 142 https://www.finnegansweb.com/wiki/index.php/Page_142

   * "Gráinne O'Malley (Grace O'Malley)"